cedadev/abcunit-cmip5-stats/README.md

 3. Run chunk script = `run_chunk.py`
 * Typically run on lotus but can be run from the command line
-* Calculates the statstic for the specified model, ensemble and variables
+* Calculates the statistic for the specified model, ensemble and variables
 * Statistic, model and ensemble must all be specified if run from the command line
 * Defaults to all variables
 * For each variable it: